 About the Tax Accounting Field

-Tax Accounting Explained
+What is Tax Accounting Explained?

 One key difference between GAAP and OCBOA is found how they report various transactions.
 Tax accountants can defer reporting a transaction until its debts are settled.
 The settlement might even take place before the transaction occurs, and often is recorded on a statement a year or more after it closes.
 Accountants working with the same client will record the same transactions, just not at the same time.
+Because of the differences, certification aimed toward this career choice may require additional education or training, even if you already have a degree in accounting.

 The Various Parts of Tax Accounting